History of the Hudson Valley: Dutch colonization

 After Henry Hudson realized that the Hudson River was not the Northwest Passage, the Dutch began to examine the region for potential trading opportunities.
 Dutch explorer and merchant Adriaen Block led a voyage up the lower Hudson River, the East River, and out into Long Island Sound.
 This voyage determined that the fur trade would be profitable in the region.
 As such, the Dutch established the colony of New Netherland.

 The Dutch settled three major outposts: New Amsterdam, Wiltwyck, and Fort Orange.
 New Amsterdam was founded at the mouth of the Hudson River, and would later become known as New York City.
 Wiltwyck was founded roughly halfway up the Hudson River between New Amsterdam and Fort Orange.
 That outpost would later become Kingston.
 Fort Orange was the outpost that was the furthest up the Hudson River.
 That outpost would later become known as Albany.

 New Netherland and its associated outposts were set up as fur-trading outposts.
 The Dutch attempted to form a trade alliance with the Mahicans, angering the Mohawk nation and provoking hostilities between the two tribes.
 The Natives began to trap furs at a quicker pace and then sold them to the Dutch for luxuries.
-This trade would eventually deplete the supply of those animals in their territory, decreasing the food supply in the process.
+This trade would eventually deplete the supply of those animals in their territory, which decreased the food supply.
 The focus on furs also made the Natives economically dependent on the Dutch for trade.

 The Dutch West India Company operated a monopoly on the region for roughly twenty years before other businessmen were allowed to set up their own ventures in the colony.
 New Amsterdam quickly became the colony's most important city, operating as its capital and its merchant hub.
 The other outposts functioned as settlements in the wilderness.
 At first, the colony was made up of mostly single adventures looking to make money, but over time the region transitioned into maintaining family households.
-New economic activity in the form of food, tobacco, timber, and slaves was eventually incorporated into the colonial economy.
+New economic activity in the form of food, tobacco, timber, and slave trade was eventually incorporated into the colonial economy.

 In 1647, Director-General Peter Stuyvesant took over management of the colony.
 He found the colony in chaos due to a border war with the English along the Connecticut River, and Indian battles throughout the region.
 Stuyvesant quickly cracked down on smuggling and associated activity before expanding the outposts along the Hudson River, especially Wiltwyck at the mouth of Esopus Creek.
 Stuyvesant attempted to establish a fort midway up the Hudson River.
 However, before that could be done, the British invaded New Netherland via the port of New Amsterdam.
 Given that the city of New Amsterdam was largely defenseless, Stuyvesant was forced to surrender the city and the colony to the British.
 New Amsterdam and the overall colony of New Netherland was renamed New York, after the Duke of York.
 The Dutch regained New York temporarily, only to relinquish it again a few years later, thus ending Dutch control over New York and the Hudson River.